Email nurturing overview

 Generic nurturing ignores the rich data you have.
 A prospect who left because of budget needs different content than one who left because of a competitor.
 Use what you know.

-Flows need maintenance.
+Workflows need maintenance.
 Content gets stale.
 Links break.
 Offers expire.
 Performance changes.
-Review your flows periodically and keep them fresh.
+Review your workflows periodically and keep them fresh.

 If your emails land in spam, nothing else matters.
 Keep your sender reputation healthy by: